Foddie2/TechBytes/README.md

 # TechBytes-Today
-//Blog website for IT support and technical support guides.
+//Blog website for IT support and technical support.